WGLab/NanoRepeat/README.md

     cd samtools-1.7
     make
     ```
-   You can also install `samtools` using Anaconda: `conda install -c bioconda samtools`.
+   Please note that some libraries (e.g. HTSlib) are needed to compile `samtools`.
+If you are unable to compile `samtools` from the source code, you can install `samtools` using Anaconda: `conda install -c bioconda samtools`.

 ## <a name="Installation"></a>3 Installation